I want to keep my account, but I don’t want people to see my CV

 I want to permanently remove my account from this site

 This will permanently remove all of your details including your CV from our site.
 You will have re-register next time.

-If you've never worked as a healthcare assistant before, here's how to get an HCA Job and develop your career in healthcare.
+If you've never worked as a Healthcare Assistant before, here's how to get a HCA Job and develop your career in healthcare.

 29th November 2010

 Caring is a career that people come to at various different points in life.